Lopalov/Final-Report/book/research/github.md

 +++
 # GitHub Integration

 Since in this project we are merely creating a plugin for the already established ecosystem of TeachBooks, we had to adopt their reliance on GitHub.
 Thus, a substantial amount of resources was allocated to researching how to properly integrate our application with GitHub.
 This process was split in two parts — looking into the login procedure and learning about the GitHub API for Repository Access and Commits.
-These will be explained in Section \ref{sec:login} and Section \ref{sec:repo} respectively.
+These will be explained in [Login Procedure](#login-procedure) and [Repository Acces and Commits](#repository-access-and-commits) respectively.

 ## Login Procedure